Hong Kong scraps mask mandate after nearly three years - KTVZ

 Hong Kong scraps mask mandate after nearly three years

-Hong Kong, one of the last major international cities requiring Covid face masks, has announced it will end its controversial mandate more than three years into the pandemic.
+Hong Kong, one of the last major international cities requiring face masks, on Tuesday announced it will end its controversial mandate nearly three years after it was enacted to prevent the spread of Covid-19.

-The mandate, enforced through fines that can reach more than $1,000, had previously required facial coverings in all public spaces including outdoor and indoor areas, and public transport.
+The mandate, enforced through fines that could reach more than $1,000, had required facial coverings in all public spaces including outdoors, indoors and public transport.
+At one point, it had even been mandatory while exercising outside.

+The rule came into effect on July 15, 2020, though the vast majority of people in the city had begun wearing masks months earlier as reports of coronavirus infections spread, leading to panic buying and shortages as early as January that year.

-It will now be fully lifted starting Wednesday, the city’s leader John Lee announced on Tuesday.
+The mandate will be fully lifted on Wednesday, the city’s leader John Lee said at a news briefing Tuesday.

+“We are now returning to normalcy,” Lee said, as the Asian financial hub launches a major push to welcome back business travelers and tourists.

+Hong Kong has rolled back several other major controls in recent months, most notably mandatory quarantine for all international arrivals, in a move anticipated to boost tourism.

 The-CNN-Wire